Skip to main content

 2. Complete a LTCM Clinical Initiation Form and submit to Faculty Advisor. (see Forms).

-3. Submit a signed Clinical Initiation form to the Clinical Coordinator by the posted deadlines.
+3. Submit a signed Clinical Initiation form and HS Field-Experience Conduct Agreement to the Clinical Coordinator by the posted deadlines.
 (See checklist in packet).

 4. Submit the Semester Contract Agreement to approved agency and return completed form to Faculty Advisor.
 (See Forms).